TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/dmm/apps/dmm_154collector_remote_display/README.md

 FlashROM_Library.
 This build configuration will yield additional flash footprint optimizations by the linker since the application and stack can share contiguous flash pages.
-This configuration is further discussed in the Stack Library Configuration section of the  [BLE5-Stack User's Guide](../../../../../docs/ble5stack/ble_user_guide/ble5stack-users-guide.html) provided in the SDK.
+This configuration is further discussed in the Stack Library Configuration section of the BLE5-Stack User's Guide.

 This document discusses the procedure for using the DMM 15.4 Collector Remote Display application when the FlashROM_Release configuration is used.